 - Carrying it around guarantees you’ll look like a true retro hipster

-I like shooting in aperture priority mode on my DSLR, so working with this auto-exposure Electro 35 feels natural to me.
+I like shooting in aperture priority mode, so working with this auto-exposure Electro 35 feels natural to me.
 I wish it would tell you what shutter speed it was choosing, but these two warning lights are the only indication you get.
 When I’m actually shooting it, I usually don’t really miss knowing what shutter speed it’s choosing, though.
 The light meter seems to do a very good job.
 I realized recently that if I want to over-ride the meter, I could simply turn the ISO setting to a different film speed to over- or under-expose from the meter reading.
 That could come in handy since there’s no exposure lock (meaning you can’t hold the shutter release button part-way down to lock the exposure, then recompose the image to shoot as you can with some cameras).

 The battery was dead when I got the camera, so it sat on a shelf for a couple years before I decided to actually shoot it.
 It was designed to use now-unavailable mercury batteries, but modern alkaline replacements are available.
 I bought an A32PX/164 battery from microbattery.com for $8, which will probably last years if I keep the lens cap on the camera when not using it.

 The viewfinder is big and bright, and the bright yellow framelines are very visible.
-As an eyeglass-wearer, I appreciate a large viewfinder that lets me see the whole image easily, and this viewfinder lets me see plenty of the image outside the framelines with glasses on.
+As an eyeglass-wearer, I appreciate a large viewfinder that lets me see the whole image easily, and this viewfinder lets me see plenty of the image outside the framelines.
 The split-image rangefinder is a diamond-shaped bright yellow area at the center of the frame, and is easy to see and focus in most light.
 The viewfinder has parallax-correction, so as you focus closer, the framelines move down and to the right to compensate for the offset between the lens and viewfinder.

 Focus is smooth, and the general feel of the camera is good quality, but not exceptional.
 It’s fairly light-weight compared to a similar-sized SLR, but doesn’t feel cheaply made.
 It seems to have struck a nice balance right in the middle of being lightweight but not too light.
 The light weight is nice for carrying around – if the lens were a little shorter in length, I’d carry this camera everywhere.